Casey Sayles: Los Angeles Rams

 On May 3, 2017, Sayles was signed by the Los Angeles Rams as an undrafted free agent.
 He was released by the team on September 3, 2017.

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

 On January 18, 2018, the Pittsburgh Steelers signed Sayles to a Reserve/Future contract.
 He had four tackles in four preseason games.
-On September 1, 2018 he was waived.
+On September 1, 2018, he was waived.

 Birmingham Iron

 In 2019, Sayles played for the Birmingham Iron of the Alliance of American Football (AAF).
 According to Pro Football Focus, he was one of the best defensive lineman in the league on a per-snap basis.
 The league ceased operations in April 2019.

 Pittsburgh Steelers (second stint)

-On April 9, 2019, the Pittsburgh Steelers signed Sayles to a one-year contract.
-On August 30, 2019 he was released.
+On April 9, 2019, the Steelers signed Sayles to a one-year contract.
+On August 30, 2019, he was released.

 St. Louis BattleHawks

-In October 2019, Sayles was drafted by the St. Louis BattleHawks via the 2020 XFL Draft.
+In October 2019, Sayles was drafted by the St. Louis BattleHawks via the 2020 XFL draft.
 He was picked up in the first round of Phase 3: Defensive Front Seven.
 He had his contract terminated when the league suspended operations on April 10, 2020.